College and Career Counseling

-The College Counseling Office at Josephinum Academy is part of our Student Services & Counseling Department and provides personalized college and career-planning guidance.
-The office includes counselors, social workers and a post-graduate counselor who assists Josephinum graduates as they transition into college.
+Josephinum Academy’s Student Services Department provides individualized college and career-planning guidance.
+The office includes a College and Career counselor who assists Josephinum graduates as they transition into college.
 The department assists students and their families in researching post-secondary options, preparing college applications, and obtaining financial aid and scholarships to make college affordable.
 We aim to empower students with the knowledge, skills, and support they need to make informed choices and to pursue their dreams with confidence.

-We maintain clear communication and a personal connection as we guide students and their families through each phase of the college application and acceptance process.
+The Student Services Department strives to maintain clear communication and a personal connection as we support students and their families through each phase of the college admissions, application, and acceptance process.
 Our comprehensive college and career-counseling program emphasizes individual meetings with students and their families.

 Additional resources available to help students and families prepare for this important milestone include:

 - College visits

 - College essay coaching

 - Comprehensive College Prep course taken in both Junior and Senior year

 - SCOIR - Available to students and parents, this platform if focused on helping families find the right fit through a unified college search and planning network; students can take the YouScience assessment, search for colleges, assess match/fit, do virtual college tours and much more.

 - NACAC - Information regarding the National Association for College Counseling.